 As an individual agent, you cannot guarantee everything will be perfect.
 But you can show your clients that you’re doing everything in your power to take the best care of them.
 And that means showing them protection and options that you alone can offer them — as a CRES E&O insurance client.

 *Read each policy for a full comparison of coverage and benefits.
 All coverage is subject to Underwriting and other qualifications.
 Seller’s E&O coverage and other benefits are feature based and warranty specific.
-These benefits are offered by, and intended for, the members of REAAPG or RESCRPG.
+These benefits are offered by, and intended for, the members of RESCRPG.
 Not available in all states.
 Certain restrictions apply.